millyMilly1/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-0x06-pointers arrays strings
-more pointers arrays strings
+0x06 more pointers arrays and strings